 Last July, Pittsfield police arrested Ryan in the parking lot of the Walmart on Hubbard Avenue while he was in possession of Suboxone pills and marijuana.

 That arrest resulted after an April incident where Ryan allegedly used a baseball bat to beat a car and then turned it on his girlfriend, hitting her in the hand, according to the charges.
-Before that arrest, an informer tipped police off to Ryan's location.
-Those charges are still pending.

 To reach Phil Demers: